MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 The components of sarracenia are groups of defaults on the main algorithm, to reduce the size of individual components.
 The components are:

- - cpump - copy messages from one pump another second one (a C implementation of shovel.)
+ - cpump - copy notification messages from one pump another second one (a C implementation of shovel.)
- - poll  - poll a non-sarracenia web or file server to create messages for processing.
+ - poll  - poll a non-sarracenia web or file server to create notification messages for processing.
- - post & watch - create messages for files for processing.
+ - post & watch - create notification messages for files for processing.
  - sarra _ - download file from a remote server to the local one, and re-post them for others.
  - sender - send files from a local server to a remote one.
- - shovel - copy messages, only, not files.
+ - shovel - copy notification messages, only, not files.
- - watch - create messages for each new file that arrives in a directory, or at a set path.
+ - watch - create notification messages for each new file that arrives in a directory, or at a set path.
- - winnow - copy messages, suppressing duplicates.
+ - winnow - copy notification messages, suppressing duplicates.

 All of these components accept the same options, with the same effects.
 There is also `sr3_cpump(1) <../Reference/sr3_cpump.1.rst>`_ which is a C version that implements a